chipsalliance/caliptra-sw/README.md

 ### [drivers](/drivers)

-A rust library containing drivers for the Caliptra hardware, intended to be used by firmware running on Caliptra's RISC-V cpu.
+A rust library containing drivers for the Caliptra hardware, intended to be used by firmware running on Caliptra's RISC-V CPU.

 ### [error](/error)